 Looking to the sociological side, a portion of the development will be dedicated to lofts that serve as living and work spaces.
 Conceived from market research by the developer China Merchants Bank (????) and marketed as “SOHO lofts” (small office/home office), the 390 units are “an acknowledgement by developers there that some of the younger generations are eschewing more traditional roles and venturing into entrepreneurialism and creative fields.

 The more people that are looking to work and need for an office space is increasing hugely.
-They want to make sure that they have enough space to do the job, but also enough space to fit in all the equipment they need, even if it’s just cheap office furniture, they still need to make sure that they have the space for it, in order to do a good job.
+Health and safety in the office is of paramount importance, and no doubt those who do end up moving into these offices will make sure that they are compliant with things like fire escape signage from somewhere like this uk supplier options within their own country.
+Those who move in will also want to make sure that they have enough space to do the job, but also enough space to fit in all the equipment they need, even if it’s just cheap office furniture, they still need to make sure that they have the space for it, in order to do a good job.

 Consultant Mary Bergstrom told the The New York Times the 80s generation “started to question if they really wanted to get married, or buy a house or work in an office…Those born in the 1990s have taken that a step further, with a lot of freelancers or entrepreneurs with start-ups.”